jones-lab-tamu/CBAS/README.md

 The training module in v3 introduces a modern, efficient workflow for creating high-quality, custom datasets and models.

-*   **Active Learning Interface:** The new "Review & Correct" mode allows you to pre-label videos with an existing model.
-You can then use the new **confidence-based filtering and interactive timeline** to rapidly find and correct the model's mistakes, dramatically reducing manual labeling time.
+* **Active Learning Interface:** Pre-label, then “Review & Correct” using confidence filters and an interactive timeline.
-*   **Flexible Training Options:** Train models using balanced oversampling or a weighted-loss function to handle rare behaviors.
+* **Flexible Training Options:** Balanced oversampling or weighted loss for rare behaviors.
-*   **Automated Performance Reports:** After training, CBAS automatically generates detailed performance reports, including F1/precision/recall plots and confusion matrices, to help you evaluate and trust your new custom model.
+* **Automated Performance Reports:** F1/precision/recall plots and confusion matrices generated at the end of training.

 <p align="center">
     <img src=".//assets/training_1.png" alt="CBAS Training Diagram" style="width: 500px; height: auto;">